theold190/PaiRuzzle/README.md

 PaiRuzzle
 =========

-A puzzle game inspired by find a pair memory games
+A puzzle game inspired by 'find a pair' memory games.

+You could try it here: http://forknights.com/games/PaiRuzzle/